GazzolaLab/PyElastica/CONTRIBUTING.md

 `pip install black`

-In order to format the code :
+In order to format the code:

 `make all`

-> **Note:** Format/refactoring patches that is not anything substantial to the context or functionality will likely be rejected.
+> **Note:** Format/refactoring patches that are not anything substantial to the context or functionality will likely be rejected.

 ### Documentation styleguide